Our comprehensive vision therapy and developmental vision exams evaluate accommodation, binocular vision, and ocular motility.

 - Reversal Frequency: Is confusion or reversal of letters or words (b, d; p, q; saw, was; etc.) within the normal ranges for a given age?
 Past the age of seven (or third grade), frequent visual and written reversals might indicate a visual perceptual dysfunction.

 - Visual Processing: Once information is taken in through the visual system, how are the brain and eyes working together to process and output that information.
 To evaluate proficiency, we test for visual motor integration, visual memory and visualization.

 The evaluation is completed in about 90 minutes.
 We encourage parents and/or caregivers to observe all testing procedures.
 After testing, we schedule a report consultation on a separate date when the doctor and therapists will review the vision testing results and discuss recommendations and program guidelines.
 The report consultation is only for parents.
 Your child does not need to come back for the report consultation.

 For our adult vision therapy patients, the evaluation is immediately followed by a short consultation to discuss results and therapy options as appropriate.
 The format is different from testing for our younger patients because adults can give more detailed feedback and results in a shorter amount of time.

 The comprehensive developmental vision evaluation and report consultation may cost up to $575.
-We will file all BlueCross BlueShield plans for coverage.
+We file BlueCross BlueShield plans for coverage.
 All other insurance plans are out-of-network and testing fees shall be collected at the time of service.
-We will provide you with a receipt to file with your insurance provider.
+We will provide you with a statement to file with your insurance provider.